 Let's Talk Water Reform

-Government mandated water reform means big changes are coming to the way our water is delivered and paid for.
+Water reform as part of the Government’s Local Water Done Well legislation means big changes are coming to the way our water is delivered and paid for.

 What is Local Water Done Well?